Biplane fighter aces

 The next mission of the day was flown by six CR.42s from the 97a Squadriglia (Capitano Antonio Larsimont Pergameni, Sergente Franco Sarasino, Sottotenente Barcaro, Tenente Ezio Viglione Borghese, Tenente Riccardo Vaccari and Sergente Angelo Golino) to which a CR.42 of the 366a Squadriglia, 151o Gruppo (Tenente Mario Ferrero on the first mission for this unit over the North African front) was attached.

 While circling over El Garn ul Grein (90 km south of Ridotta Maddalena) they spotted 14 bombers 500 meters above them heading towards the troops.
 The bombers were eleven Bristol Blenheims of 55 Squadron led by Flight Lieutenant R.B.
 Cox (acting Squadron Leader), which had taken off from Fuka at 12:00, to raid Italian M. T. concentrations near Giarabub.
 The Blenheims crossed the border 30 miles north of Giarabub and then followed the road southwards to this town.
 Not meeting any enemy, they attacked the fort at 13:45 where a direct hit caused a column of black smoke to rise from the building.
 After the attack, two aircraft from "C" Flight lagged behind the rest of the formation.
-They where L8394 piloted by Pilot Officer Godrich and L8454 piloted by Pilot Officer I. Hook.
+They were L8394 piloted by Pilot Officer Godrich and L8454 piloted by Pilot Officer I. Hook.
 The Blenheims then proceeded up to the border road and when 40 miles north of Giarabub they discovered some M. T. resting.
 At the same moment, seven CR.42s were seen on the port side of the formation.
 The Fiats immediately attacked the two stragglers.
 The first four fighters were seen to come up behind L8394 while the other three waited above.
 The bomber was seen to catch fire and crash, one occupant thought to be the Air Gunner was seen to jump from the back and escape by parachute.
 The bomber fell victim of the first trio from the 97a Squadriglia composed of Capitano Larsimont, Sergente Sarasino and Sottotenente Barcaro.
 These pilots in fact claimed the right wingman of the rear section shot down in flames.
 Larsimont observed a crewmember parachute from the burning bomber while Barcaro claimed to have set one of the bombers engines on fire with his fire; totally they expended more than 2000 rounds of ammunition.
-21-year old pilot Flying Officer Ambrose Sydney Barnard Godrich (RAF no. 40532), 28-year old Observer Sergeant William Clarke (RAF no. 562044) and 22-year old Wireless Operator/Air Gunner Sergeant William Thompson (RAF no. 550519) were all killed when L8394 crashed.
+21-year-old pilot Flying Officer Ambrose Sydney Barnard Godrich (RAF no. 40532), 28-year-old Observer Sergeant William Clarke (RAF no. 562044) and 22-year-old Wireless Operator/Air Gunner Sergeant William Thompson (RAF no. 550519) were all killed when L8394 crashed.

 Meanwhile, Tenente Ferrero attacked the front section, joined moments later by Larsimont, Sarasino and Barcaro.
 Ferrero claimed a probable Blenheim after expending 400 rounds.
-He was less effective than he believed, returning crews from 55 Squadron reported that apart from the two stragglers, the main formation was chased rather half-heartedly and no damage was done while an air gunner claimed one of the Fiats shot down but this was unconfirmed.
+He was less effective than he believed, returning crews from 55 Squadron reported that apart from the two stragglers, the main formation was chased rather half-heartedly, and no damage was done while an air gunner claimed one of the Fiats shot down, but this was unconfirmed.

 Tenente Viglione, Tenente Vaccari and Sergente Golino attacked the left wingman of the rear section, which was seen to dive to ground level.
 They pursued it for 80 kilometres over Egypt, until it reportedly crashed burning into the ground.
 Viglione and his wingmen then damaged other bombers before being forced to return to base due to lack of fuel.
 They had in fact chased L8454 (Pilot Officer Hook, Observer Sergeant W. F. Bowker and Wireless Operator/Air Gunner Sergeant J. Rigby).
 This Blenheim was seen by its comrades to dive to ground level and to continue evasive tactics that in the end made the following fighters to break off.
 The machine however was badly shot up and the crew was reputed very lucky not to have been hit.
 The ten surviving aircraft from 55 Squadron landed at base at 15:40.